KevinBaselinesw/PublicSamples/README.md

 ***- WCFSampleClient*** This WPF based GUI application serves as the client application that displays data from the WCFSampleService.
 The GUI is almost identical to the WPFSample application.
 The difference is that this application retrieves the data over WCF SOAP and REST connections.
 Two different windows allow access the web service via SOAP and REST.

+**RandomnessLibraries** - This library is a C# based implementation of random number generators and common statistical distributions of those random numbers.
+This library has been ported from the open source NumpyDotNet.
+This version does not have a numpy dependency.

+**CLISamples** - (Requires VS2022) This console application demonstrates the usage of the Microsoft command line library found here: https://learn.microsoft.com/en-us/dotnet/standard/commandline/